- If Steam is crashing on your computer, the first thing you should do is restart your machine.

 Once done, restart your computer, go to Steam’s official website and download the installer from there.

-If Steam is still crashing on your computer, we suggest visiting Steam Support and ask for their help to address the issue.
+If Steam is still crashing on your computer, we suggest visiting Steam Support and asking for their help to address the issue.